All About Cupping Massage

 What is cupping good for?

-Cupping is a good all-round spa therapy and is great if you suffer from:
+Cupping is an excellent all-round spa therapy and is great if you suffer from:

 - Stress and/or anxiety